meatballs/notebook.nvim/README.md

 # notebook.nvim
 A [neovim](https://neovim.io) plugin to open `.ipynb` notebook files.

-*Note:* This plugin is at a very early stage and currently only supports opening existing notebook files.

 To run notebook cells, you might also want to install the [magma](https://github.com/dccsillag/magma-nvim/) plugin.

 ## Installation